These are the eco-friendly beauty brands to up your routine for a more sustainable 2025

 One of eight skincare products featuring sustainably sourced ingredients.
 This one centres on organic lavandin essential oil, which is extracted from the flower using a ninth century steam distillation process, and helps to purify pores for a clear, dewy canvas.

 This brand is founded on ‘green molecular science’ using ingredients grown on the 270-acre estate of the Borgo Santo Pietro Hotel in Tuscany.
 What this means is applying molecular science to natural ingredients, so every product works on multiple layers of the skin.
-The entire production process is kept in house, ensuring total traceability when it comes to raw materials, extraction methods and formulation.
+The entire production process is kept in-house, ensuring total traceability of raw materials, extraction methods, and formulation.
 We rate this face oil as it combines rose extracts with hyaluronic acid and vitamins A to deeply hydrate and improve cell turnover, leading to brighter, fresher skin.

 The equivalent of three bottles of liquid shampoo in one solid bar, it pairs coconut oil and cocoa butter with peppermint to cleanse your scalp and smooth hair strands.

 It’s the same nourishing rice milk base and soothing scent of cherry blossom.
 But in a refill that’s healthier for the planet (and your budget) as it saves 70 per cent in CO2 emissions and uses 45 per cent less water.
-Simply slot inside the original pot.
+Simply slot inside the original pot, easy.

 Gwyneth Paltrow fangirls over Tata Harper’s products, which she makes on a 1,200-acre farm in Vermont, USA.
 A beauty spin on farm-to-table, this farm-to-face brand is responsible for the entire formulation process.
 Something that is no small feat when you consider this serum alone has 69 high-performing botanical ingredients to wage war on pigmentation.
 ‘Traditional skincare often uses synthetic versions of natural ingredients and a lot of preservatives, so they may already be two years old when you open the box,’ says Harper.
 ‘We grow many of our own herbs, fruits and vegetables, then cold-press and blend them with a carrier oil to capture all the nutrients and freshness.’
 Harper also insists on only using soy-based ink on the cardboard presentation boxes as it has a low petrochemical content and is easier to remove during the recycling process.